jianliu2006/homepage/_pages/about.md

 Jian is currently jointing the software Lab @ SUT, which conducts research in the areas of computer graphics and computer vision.
 The current directions of interest include data-driven shape analysis and modeling, 3D vision and robot perception & grasping, etc. For more details, please refer to my publications.

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 I joined the School of Software of Tsinghua University, Shenyang University of Technology, as a lecturer.
+- *2024.09*: &nbsp;🎉🎉 I joined the School of Software of Shenyang University of Technology, as a lecturer.
 - *2022.07*: &nbsp;🎉🎉 I joined the School of Software of Tsinghua University as a postdoctoral fellow.

 # 📝 Publications